-Like tretinoin, isotretinoin usually produces a noticeable reduction in acne within 12 weeks.
+Like tretinoin, isotretinoin usually produces a noticeable reduction in acne within several weeks of use.
 And like tretinoin, in some cases, isotretinoin can lead to a temporary increase in acne and dry skin for the first few weeks of treatment.
-This usually goes away within two to three months of regular use.
+This usually goes away within a few months of regular use.

 However, one downside of isotretinoin is its side effect profile.
-In the study linked above, 56% of participants experienced some degree of side effects, with around 7% of patients discontinuing the drug completely due to significant side effects.
+In the study linked above, 56 percent of participants experienced some degree of side effects, with around seven percent of patients discontinuing the drug completely due to significant side effects.